clamy54/BlackBox-Cue/README.md

 - **Auto-Trim** : playback skips any silence at the beginning and at the end of the file (detected automatically).
 Note: Auto-Trim only works if the silence does not exceed 10 seconds.
 Beyond 10 seconds, the silence is considered intentional and part of the track, so it will be played normally
 - **Custom start and end points** : set a custom start point and end point within the track to play only a specific portion of the file -- for example, just the chorus or a particular passage.
 Use the +/- buttons to adjust each point.
 A minimum gap of 1 second is enforced between start and end

+### Pre-Wait and Post-Wait

+Each pad can have a **pre-wait** (silence before playback) and a **post-wait** (silence after playback), adjustable from 0 to 600 seconds.

+- **Pre-Wait**: when you trigger a pad, the software waits for the specified duration before starting the audio.
+The display shows a countdown during the wait.
+Useful for inserting a timed pause before a sound effect, or giving performers time to get into position.
+- **Post-Wait**: after the track finishes playing, the software waits before moving to the next action (continue to next pad, or stop).
+The display shows a countdown during the wait.
+Useful for inserting a silence between two consecutive cues.

+Pre-wait and post-wait only apply when crossfade is disabled.
+In crossfade mode, tracks transition directly into each other, so waits are not used.

+Use the **+/-** buttons to adjust each value.
+Hold the button for faster adjustments.

 ### Waveform Display

 In Edit Mode, a waveform of the audio file is displayed.
 Click the waveform to toggle between viewing the **beginning** and the **end** of the track.